proebrock/lighthouse/multi-marker/README.markdown

 ## Scene and image generation

-The object which 6D pose we want to estimate is a yellow rectangle.
+The object whose 6D pose we want to estimate is a yellow rectangle.
 We put ArUco markers with unique IDs in all four edges of the rectangle.
 We have a single fixed and calibrated 2D camera and we want to localize the plane in a single 2D image within the camera coordinate system.

 ![](images/scene.png)